verrazzano/docs/content/en/docs/setup/multicluster/multicluster.md

 #### Preregistration setup

-Before registering the managed cluster, you'll first need to set up the following items.
+Before registering the managed cluster, first you'll need to set up the following items:
 - A ConfigMap containing the externally reachable address of the admin cluster.
 This will be provided to the managed cluster during registration so that it can connect to the admin cluster.
 - A Secret containing the managed cluster's Prometheus endpoint.
 This will be used by the admin cluster to scrape